arindas/comprehending-linux/src/ch01-01-env-setup.md

   > our working environment is not recommended.
 - An editor.
 Use whatever you prefer (try something terminal based: `nano`, `vi`, `vim`, `neovim` ...)
 - [`tmux`](https://github.com/tmux/tmux/wiki/Getting-Started) our terminal multiplexer.
 Here's a keybinds [cheatsheet](https://tmuxcheatsheet.com/)
+- [`bear`](https://github.com/rizsotto/Bear) a tool that generates a compilation database for clang tooling.

 ## Installing Dependencies